 In high-school, I used to have an inferiority complex because I was very thin.
 Yeah, I know many people have the opposite problem of being too fat.
 Well, I was skinny as a rail and I felt embarrassed by it.

 Actually, I still am skinny as a rail, but it no longer bothers me in any way.
-It’s something I’ve learned not only to get over, but also to embrace.
-Now, when I see people who have an inferiority complex, I totally understand where they’re coming from, but their state also seems silly from where I’m standing.
+It’s something I’ve learned not only to get over, but also to embrace wholeheartedly.
+Now, when I see people who have an inferiority complex, I totally understand where they’re coming from, but their state also seems silly from where I’m standing right now.

 This is probably one of the reasons I find it fulfilling to do attitude and confidence coaching and help people who feel inferior to others in some way.